Dave Lewis (ice hockey): Coaching career

 After Lewis' playing career ended with the Red Wings in the 1987–88 season, he stayed with the team as an assistant coach.
 He helped Detroit win three Stanley Cups in 1997, 1998, and 2002.
 When Scotty Bowman retired in 2002, Lewis was named head coach of the Red Wings.
 In two seasons, he guided the Red Wings to two 48-win campaigns, including a Presidents' Trophy.
 In the playoffs, however, he had a record of 6–10.
 After the lockout ended, his contract was allowed to expire on June 30, 2005.
 He was re-hired by the Red Wings on August 9, 2005, as a scout.

 On June 29, 2006, Lewis was named the 27th head coach of the Boston Bruins.
 His one and only season with the Bruins was not successful, as they finished with a 35–41–6 record, missing the playoffs for the second year in a row, and finishing in last place in the Northeast Division.
 In June 2007, Lewis was fired as coach of the Bruins by general manager Peter Chiarelli because of the team's highly inconsistent play throughout the season.

 Lewis subsequently signed on as an assistant coach for the Los Angeles Kings for the 2007–2008 season.
 On August 4, 2008, it was announced he would not return for the 2008–2009 season.

-On November 5, 2010, Lewis, whose maternal grandparents were from Ukraine, was hired as the coach of the Ukrainian national team, though his association with that team was short-lived.
+On November 5, 2010, Lewis, whose maternal grandparents were from Ukraine, was hired as the coach of the Ukraine national team, though his association with that team was short-lived.

 On June 7, 2011, Lewis was hired as the assistant coach of the Carolina Hurricanes.
 Lewis was fired along with head coach Kirk Muller and assistant coach John MacLean on May 5, 2014.

 In December 2014, Lewis was hired as the head coach of the Belarusian national team.
 The contract was for one year with the possibility of extension up to the 2018 Olympics.
 Lewis has been the head coach for Belarus at the 2015, 2016, 2017, and 2018 World Championships.
 However, the team fell just short of qualifying for the 2018 Olympics.
 Lewis was fired just three games into the 2018 World Championships after Belarus lost all three games.